 Take Advantage of Shopping Savings

-Each time you step into a store is an opportunity to overspend—that’s the scary truth (for a penny pincher like myself).
+Each time you step into a store there’s an opportunity to overspend—that’s the scary truth (for a penny pincher like myself).
 So, here are some tips to help you save money every time you shop.

 Now, I’ve seen those couponing shows and I truly believe extreme couponing can be done, but for many of us, the time it takes to achieve that level of success is an unrealistic investment.
 I do, however, still embrace the use of coupons even as minuscule a savings they sometimes offer.
 They are like your investment account, building, or in this case, saving you money little by little.
 It does add up.
 Let’s say for instance that I can save $1 on a package of Annie’s organic macaroni (because I happen to have that coupon–or four–at home at the moment).
 I may buy a package of macaroni once a week.
 Meaning that’s 50 dollars of savings a year on my macaroni alone.
 Imagine if I can find similar coupons for other products I buy weekly.
 That’s hundreds of dollars I can re-allocate to my savings account or even more tempting, the family vacation fund.